Camera Lenses

 The focal length of a 50mm lens on a full-frame camera is 50mm.

-If you have a crop sensor camera, you should be aware that a 50mm lens will act differently.
+If you have a crop sensor camera, you should know that a 50mm lens will act differently.

 For example, if you use a 50mm lens on a crop sensor camera with a crop of 1.5x, you must multiply 50 by 1.5, meaning that the actual focal length for a 50mm is 75mm.